open-telemetry/oteps/text/trace/0173-messaging-semantic-conventions.md

 be as consistent as possible.
 However, semantic conventions for metrics will be handled separately and are not in scope for this OTEP.

-### Asynchronous messaging passing in the wider sense
+### Asynchronous message passing in the wider sense

-Asynchronous messaging passing in the wider sense is a communication method wherein the system puts a message in a queue or channel and does not require an immediate response to continue processing.
+Asynchronous message passing in the wider sense is a communication method wherein the system puts a message in a queue or channel and does not require an immediate response to continue processing.
 This can range from utilizing a simple queue implementation to a full-fledged messaging system.